 - Rob MacKillop (b.
 1959): A prominent advocate for no nail playing today, recorded many albums and videos of classical guitar music played without nails, demonstrated the beauty and diversity of the no nail sound.

 - Brandon Acker (b.
 1988): A modern player who plays without nails, made many videos on classical guitar history and technique, performed many pieces and styles with no nail playing.

 How Long Should my Nails be for Classical Guitar?

-While the length is always a very personal thing, if you are new to it then you can start with 2mm past the fingertip for the I, M and A fingers and 5mm for the Thumb (P).
+While the length is always a very personal thing, if you are new to it then you can start with 2mm past the fingertip for the I, M, and A fingers and 5mm for the Thumb (P).
 With time, you’ll experiment with different nail profiles and find the one that’s best for you.
-A comprehensive nail shaping and maintenance tutorial can be found in this guide to classical guitar nails.

 Whether you choose to play the classical guitar with or without nails, or heck even with a pick, you won’t be less amazed by this beautiful instrument.
 The great part about fingernails is that if you don’t want to use nails now, you can always grow them later.